pavelm14/eudaminae_sexing/README.md

 The transcriptomic sequences are localted at the [data/targets folder](https://github.com/pavelm14/eudaminae_sexing/blob/master/data/targets).

 ## step 2: genome assemblies
 We assemble contigs de novo using the SECAPR pipeline ([Andermann et al. 2018](https://doi.org/10.7717/peerj.5175)).
-The latest implementation of SECAPR includes the software SPAdes, which is very convenient when assembling whole genome resequencing data ([Ribeiro et al. 2021](https://doi.org/10.1111/mec.16240)).
+The latest implementation of SECAPR (v 2.1.0) includes the software SPAdes, which is very convenient when assembling whole genome resequencing data ([Ribeiro et al. 2021](https://doi.org/10.1111/mec.16240)).

 You can find in the [SECAPR tutorial](http://htmlpreview.github.io/?https://github.com/AntonelliLab/seqcap_processor/blob/master/docs/documentation/tutorial.html) how to install and use its different functions in the command line.